OpenNMS/opennms-js/.github/PULL_REQUEST_TEMPLATE.md

   3. prefix your commit messages with the issue number, if possible
 * [ ] Have you made a comment in that issue which points back to this PR?
 * [ ] Have you updated the JIRA link at the bottom of this comment to link to your issue?
+* [ ] If this is a new feature, is there documentation?
+* [ ] If this is a new feature or substantial change, are there tests that cover it?

 # Pull Request Process